 For example, if you live in the suburbs and you don't have access to faster speeds of mainstream cable or DSL providers, satellite internet starts to make more sense.
 And you'll have access to bundle packages with DirecTV.

 If you're looking for a better internet plan, or you're thinking of switching to satellite internet, we can help set you up with a plan that's right for you!
-Just enter your zip code below and search available deals in your area today.
+Just click on this link ZIP CODE SEARCH and search available deals in your area today.